 Hershey real estate is some of the most expensive in Pennsylvania, although Hershey house values don't compare to the most expensive real estate in the U.S.

 Hershey is a decidedly white-collar town, with fully 91.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hershey is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hershey who work in management occupations (11.84%), healthcare (11.51%), and office and administrative support (10.59%).

 Also of interest is that Hershey has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hershey telecommute to their jobs.
+Overall, about 9.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.